-The treatment most commonly used in Chinese Medicine for correcting breech presentation is Moxibustion (Moxa).
 Moxa is a traditional Chinese herb (commonly known as Mugwort in the Western world) that is dried and rolled into sticks.
-These sticks are lit and held over acupuncture points on the little toes until a warming sensation is achieved.
-The initial treatment course is continued daily or twice daily for approximately 5 days (either at home or at the clinic).
-If the foetus has not turned the treatment will begin for another 5 days with a rest period between the treatments.
+These sticks are lit and held over acupuncture points or area of pain until a gentle warming sensation is achieved.

 Acupuncture is often used in conjunction with Moxibustion but this will depend on your therapist and your specific circumstances.

 There is no concrete Western Medical research on how Moxibustion works.
 In Chinese Medicine it is most commonly used to stimulate Acupuncture points to strengthen particular functions in the body.
 The gentle warmth of Moxibustion is said to increase the circulation of Qi and Blood to areas of deficiency (chronic dull ache) or disperse Cold (strong localized pain.

 Acupuncture and/or Moxa are considered to be very safe and side effect free treatments.
 All needles used are sterile and are unwrapped prior to treatment and disposed of immediately after treatment.
 The Moxa may at times become uncomfortably warm but this is easily adjusted and not detrimental.
 There are some contraindications to using Moxa in Chinese Medicine so it may not be appropriate for you.

 How much does it cost?

 The cost of an acupuncture treatment is $90 for an initial treatment and $80 for subsequent treatments.
 Any moxa used in treatments is included in this.